Control task execution and manage how agents collaborate.

 @task

--decorated functions
+-decorated functions@task

 decorator creates a task from a function.
 This approach is less common than using the run